dagster-io/dagster/python_modules/dagster/docs/guides/028_to_030_new_concepts.md

         resources=resources,
         context_stack={
             'data_source_run_id': data_source_run_id,
-            'data_source': 'allscripts',
+            'data_source': 'new_data',
             'pipeline_run_id': pipeline_run_id,
         },
     )
 ```

 That's quite the ball of wax for what should be relatively straightforward.
-And this doesn't even include the boilerplate `AllScriptsFileloadResources` class as well.
+And this doesn't even include the boilerplate `FileloadResources` class as well.
 We're going to break this apart using the `ResourceDefinition` abstraction and eliminate the need for that class.

 The only real reusable resource here is the LocalFsHandleResource, so let's break that out into it's own `ResourceDefinition`.